titu1994/Image-Super-Resolution/README.md

 ### Deep Denoiseing Super Resolution (DDSRCNN)
 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/architectures/Deep Denoise.png" height=100% width=40%>

-The above is the "Deep Denoiseing SRCNN", which is a modified form of the U-Net applied to image super-resolution.
-It performs far better than even the Denoiseing SRCNN, obtaining a high PSNR score on Set5 (PSNR 37.33 dB vs 34.88 dB).
+The above is the "Deep Denoiseing SRCNN", which is a modified form of the architecture described in the paper <a href="http://arxiv.org/abs/1606.08921">"Image Restoration Using Convolutional Auto-encoders with Symmetric Skip Connections"</a> applied to image super-resolution.
+It can perform far better than even the Denoiseing SRCNN, but is currently not working properly.

 Following the same principle as DSRCNN, it uses skip connections at same levels, but increases the depth of the network by cascading 2 CNNs at each level.
 This drastically increases the speed of learning, acheiving near 36.1~ dB validation PSNR value in the first 5 epochs on the 91 image dataset of the original SRCNN.